Boylan Catholic High School

 Boylan Central Catholic High School is a private Catholic high school located in Rockford, Illinois, United States.
 Founded in 1960, Boylan is the only Catholic high school in the city.

-At the start of the 2010–2011 school year, there were 1187 students enrolled.
-Enrollment numbers have decreased in the subsequent years.
-According to the school's website, in 20152016, the total number of students was only 956.
+For the 2010–2011 school year, there were 1053 students enrolled.
+In the 2023–2024 school year, its enrollment number dropped to 586 students.
 It is located in and administered by the Roman Catholic Diocese of Rockford.

 Athletics

 Boylan competes in the Northern Illinois Conference (NIC-10), and is a member of the Illinois High School Association (IHSA); the association which governs most sports and competitive activities in the state.
 Boys teams are stylized as the Titans, while women's teams are stylized as the Lady Titans.